Paper4trees is a waste minimisation and tree planting programme for NZ schools and preschools.

 Satsuki also assists Marty with waste audits and other tasks for Waste Watchers Ltd.

-Mary-Anne joined the team in 2019 in a part-time position whilst studying for a Bachelor of Science majoring in Biology at Waikato University Tauranga campus.
+Mary-Anne joined the team in 2019 in a part-time position whilst studying for a Bachelor of Science majoring in Biology at Waikato University Tauranga campus, she is now completing a Masters in Ecology and Biodiversity.

-She helps Satsuki administrate the Paper4trees programme and will be often in contact with the schools and preschools.
+She helps Satsuki administrate the Paper4trees programme on Thursdays and Fridays and will be often in contact with the schools and preschools.

 Mary-Anne has a passion for a sustainable future with an emphasis on re-use!
 She also enjoys travelling the world to discover natural beauty and to see the world we are trying to protect.